 Recognising the outside temperature more is one of the most obvious ways to know your conservatory is not performing the way it should.
 Latest technologies keep conservatories cooler in the summer by reflecting the heat away.
 Whereas older, outdated conservatories weren’t built this way, and over time you may find your conservatory is extra hot in summer and even colder in the winter.

-An extension can provide you with more options with where you locate your extension or what size your extension needs to be.
+Replacing conservatory with extension can provide you with more options with where you locate your extension or what size your extension needs to be.

 The cost to have a new single storey extension installed would be around £1,200 and £1,500 per square metre on average.

 To replace an existing conservatory with an extension, the cost will be highly dependant on whether you are knocking the entire conservatory down or simply replacing the elements.